 Clinical endocannabinoid deficiency syndrome (CECD) is a condition that causes a reduction in the body’s production of endocannabinoids, which are naturally occurring chemicals that affect the nervous system.
 They play a role in the regulation of mood, appetite, movement, memory, and many other functions.
 The term is used to describe a group of symptoms resulting from the body not properly regulating its endocannabinoid system.
 Normally, our endocannabinoid system (ECS) functions to regulate things like mood, pain, appetite, and memory.
 When this system is not functioning properly, it can lead to a wide range of symptoms.

 CECD affects millions of people worldwide.
 Symptoms can include severe anxiety, mood swings, tremors, joint pain, joint stiffness, nausea.
 CECD is known as the “endocannabinoid deficiency syndrome” because cannabinoids are the body’s main form of regulation for metabolic, psychological, and physiological processes.
+Some sufferers may even have issues with digestion and insomnia as a result of their conditions.
+Whilst sometimes taking supplements similar to cat’s claw or zinc to possibly ease discomfort.
+However, arguably going to a medical professional to seek out help may be the most beneficial way to find a range of treatments.

 Clinical Endocannabinoid Deficiency Syndrome or CECD impacts up to one in every 100,000 people.
 The symptoms of CECD are similar to those of other conditions, such as Multiple Sclerosis, Fibromyalgia, and Anorexia Nervosa.
 CECD symptoms may start in childhood and include a wide range of symptoms, from intractable migraines to insomnia to joint pain, but the symptoms usually start in the teenage years or early adulthood.
 Some people are born with genes that prevent their bodies from producing endocannabinoids.
 These are called “non-tolerant endocannabinoid deficiency syndrome” (NDECD) patients.